After work, a lot of folks are hitting the barre for a healthier happy hour!

 As astounding as they look at the competition level, rings are the easiest piece of equipment for boys to pick up and play around with.
 Boys gymnastics events such as pommel horse, high bar and parallel bars all involve more advanced skills and strength than rings do, at the beginner level.

-Another advantage to rings for ninja and boys recreational programs is that rings can be easily adjusted to accommodate smaller boys with less strength.
-Add in a rope and pulley system and they can be quickly stored up, up and away — saving you valuable space in your gym.
+Another advantage to rings for ninja and boys recreational programs is that rings can be easily adjusted to accommodate smaller boys with less strength using our extender straps.
+Add in a rope hoist system and they can be quickly stored up, up and away — saving you valuable space in your gym.
 Plus, responsible gym owners, schools and recreational sports programs can ensure they are safely Out of The Way when additional supervisory staff isn’t available.
 Everybody wins!

 Ok.
 How high?
 How wide?